sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 #### Maintain an AI Bill-Of-Materials

 LLM applications depend upon a complex underlying ecosystem for their functionality.
-Modeled after software bill of materials (SBOM), creation and maintenance of an AIBOM can provide better visibility into relevant aspects of the AI supply chain, including considerations of dataset and model provenance.
+To secure this ecosystem, organizations should “vet and trust, but verify” all third-party AI models and open-source components.
+Modeled after software bill of materials (SBOM), creation and maintenance of an AIBOM can provide better visibility into relevant aspects of the AI supply chain, including considerations of dataset, model provenance, dependencies and versioning.
 AIBOMs contain technical details that are useful to adversaries in attacking LLM applications.
 Care should be taken to limit the disclosure of AIBOMs.

 #### Model Registries